TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.LightSpeed/README.md

 The customer can then go ahead and pay with any of the payment option available.

 Once payment is confirmed, the window will close and the sale will be marked as paid in Lightspeed.

+N.B: For improved UX around QR display, you can disable store header to show in checkout page by going to `Stores Settings > Checkout Appearance` and disable `Show the store header`

 ### Troubleshooting